dodiku/NOMNOM-The-Video-Machine-v2.0/README.md

 [Watch a demo of NOMNOM 2 in action](https://www.youtube.com/watch?v=qz55SNFeUBI)

 ### Functionality
-On its first version, The Video Machine controller offers three functions:
+On its first version, The Video Machine controller offers four functions:
 - **Repetition** - Affects The number of times a video is being played during a single loop (1-4 times).
 - **Volume** - Affects the volume of the selected video.
 - **Speed** - Changes the speed of the selected video.